If you are facing wage garnishment in GA, you may be feeling hopeless and overwhelmed. Thankfully, you may have legal options. Learn more here.

-Atlanta wage garnishment attorney Matthew Cherney of Cherney Law Firm can stop your wage garnishment immediately.
-If you live in the Atlanta area and creditors are garnishing your wages or they are threatening to garnish your wages, Cherney Law Firm can stop it.
-By filing for Chapter 7 Bankruptcy or Chapter 13 Bankruptcy you will immediately get relief from wage garnishment.
+If you live in the Atlanta area and creditors are garnishing your wages, or they are threatening to garnish your wages, Cherney Law Firm can stop it.
+By filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy, you will immediately get relief from your wages being garnished.

-Cherney Law Firm has been helping his clients fight wage garnishment in Georgia for over 8 years.
-With 3 offices in the Atlanta area, there is a convenient location for you to choose from.
+Cherney Law Firm has been helping his clients fight wage garnishment for over eight years.
+With three offices in the Atlanta area, there is a convenient location for you to choose from.

 - Student Loans